Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # Awesome!

-Here is the final result, jupyterLab-theme-winter theme provided by QuanSight.
+Here is the final result, jupyterLab-theme-winter theme provided by Quansight.
 Feel free to modify it, and please suggest some themes you might like and share in the comments.
-For example we'd love to see a "summer 2020 theme" for our southern hemisphere friends.
+For example we'd love to see a "summer 2020 theme" for our Southern Hemisphere friends.
-We will dive into how to distribute your themes and make them high quality in a later blog post.
+We will dive into how to distribute your themes and make them high-quality in a later blog post.

 [![Screenshot of JupyterLab Winter Theme](/images/jupyterlab-theme-winter.png)](https://github.com/Quansight-Labs/jupyterlab-theme-winter)